Palestinian Islamic Jihad: Ideology, motives and beliefs

-Ramadan Shalah was interviewed by a delegation from the World Federation of Scientists in Damascus, Syria, on 15 December 2009.
-In the interview, he argued that the Israelis will accept neither a two state nor a one state solution and that the only choice is to continue the armed struggle until Israel's defeat.
+Ramadan Shalah was interviewed by Scott Atran and Robert Axelrod in Damascus, Syria, on 15 December 2009.
+In the interview, he said that hope for a two-state solution was gone and that there was little international support for a one-state solution in which "Palestinians have rights in all of historic Palestine".
+Thus he advocated for armed struggle until Israel's defeat.

 We are the indigenous people of the land.
 I was born in Gaza.
 My family, brothers and sisters, live in Gaza.
 But I am not allowed to visit them.
 But any American or Siberian Jew is allowed to take our land.
 There is no possibility today of a two-state solution.
 That idea is dead.
 And there is no real prospect of a one-state solution...

 I will never, under any conditions, accept the existence of the state of Israel.
 I have no problem living with the Jewish people...

 We have lived together in peace for centuries.
 And if Netanyahu were to ask if we can live together in one state, I would say to him: "If we have exactly the same rights as Jews to come to all of Palestine.
 If Khaled Meshaal and Ramadan Shalah can come whenever they want, and visit Haifa, and buy a home in Herzliyah if they want, then we can have a new language, and dialogue is possible."

+In 2009 interview with Al-Jazeera, PIJ leader Ramadan Abdullah Shallah rejected the two-state solution, said "the one-state solution is better than the two-state solution" and accused the Palestinian Authority of being complicit with the Israeli occupation.

+In a 2002 book, Yonah Alexander wrote that PIJ calls for the destruction of Israel, rejects the option of a peaceful settlement with Israel, and advocates the use of guerrilla tactics to achieve that aim.
+Israel's eradication is viewed as an essential prerequisite for addressing the challenges facing the Muslim world.
+It envisions laying the groundwork for a future scenario in which a significant Islamic Arab army engages in military confrontation to achieve Israel's destruction.
+The PIJ has been accountable for some of the deadliest suicide attacks in Israel.

-The group is a Sunni Jhadist movement but includes other religious beliefs.
+The group is a Sunni Jihadist movement but includes other religious beliefs.